Lyme disease treatment and help

 walking in wooded areas and areas with long grass, or avoiding such areas.

-According to a 2013 survey, more than 300,000 cases are reported to CDC every year, making it the most commonly reported tick-borne illness in the United States.
+According to a 2014 survey, more than 300,000 cases are reported to CDC every year, making it the most commonly reported tick-borne illness in the United States.
 But some reports have suggested it is far more common than that.
+Prolonged illness in Americans with Lyme disease is more widespread, serious and costly than previously believed.

 Symptoms of Lyme tick disease